 Scrape down the side of the bowl and beat in the egg until it is absorbed.
 Add the flour and beat until just combined and no more dry streaks of flour remain.

-4 When ready to bake, preheat the oven to 350ºF.
-Line a baking sheet with parchment paper or silicon baking mat.
+Line a baking sheet with parchment paper or a silicon baking mat.

 Pinch off a 1-inch round piece of the white dough and roll it out to a 5-inch rope.
 Do the same with a piece of the red dough (make sure the ropes are the same length).

 Place the ropes next to each other and twist together.
 Transfer to the baking sheet and curve the top of the dough into a candy cane shape.